Allegheny-Mozilla-Fellows/EthicalCSWebsite/CONTRIBUTING.md

 ## Do you want to contribute to the website's documentation?

-You can help improve the website guides by making them more coherent, consistent, or readable, adding missing information, correcting factual errors, fixing typos, or bringing them up to date with the latest //.
+You can help improve the website guides by making them more coherent, consistent, or readable, adding missing information, correcting factual errors, fixing typos, or bringing them up to date with the latest software updates of yarn, npm, and nodejs.

-To do so, make changes to // guides source files (located here on GitHub) or comments in source code.
+To do so, make changes to the website source files (located here on GitHub) or comments in source code.
 Then open a pull request to apply your changes to the master branch.

 ## Do you have questions about the source code?